Arizona Eviction Notice

 Types of Arizona Eviction Notices

-5-Day Notice to Comply or Vacate: Issued for health or safety violations.
-The tenant must remedy the violation or vacate within five calendar days.
+Landlords issue this notice for health or safety violations.
+Therefore, tenants must remedy the violation or vacate within five calendar days.

-10-Day Notice to Comply or Vacate: Used when a tenant falsifies information on a rental application.
-The tenant must correct the information or vacate within ten calendar days.
+Landlords issue this notice when tenants falsify information on rental applications.
+Consequently, tenants must correct the information or vacate within ten calendar days.

 Legal Requirements for Eviction Notices

-- Tenant’s full name and address.
+- Tenant’s full name and address

-- Specific lease violation and any balance due.
+- Specific lease violation and any balance due

-- Date of termination.
+- Date of termination

-- Landlord’s printed name, signature, and address.
+- Landlord’s printed name, signature, and address

-- Date and method of delivery.
+- Date and method of delivery

 Eviction Process Steps

-Give Notice to the Tenant: The landlord must provide the appropriate eviction notice based on the violation.
+Landlords must provide the appropriate eviction notice based on the violation.

-Serve the Writ of Restitution: If the tenant has not vacated within five days of the signed judgment, the landlord can file a Writ of Restitution to have the tenant removed.
+If tenants have not vacated within five days of the signed judgment, landlords can file a Writ of Restitution to have tenants removed.

 Statutes